Paldom/Mobile-CI/MAC_OS_JENKINS_SLAVE.md

 # Jenkins slave on Mac OS

-Ultimate walktrough for setting up a Jenkins slave on Mac OS for iOS and Android development (and more).
+Ultimate walkthrough for setting up a Jenkins slave on Mac OS for iOS and Android development (and more).

 ## Mac OS setup